 The student will be assigned to the same clinical affiliate as in Clinical Education I. Students will continue to perform radiographic procedures with indirect supervision on those exams where competency has been achieved.
 Emphasis will be placed on routine procedures learned in Radiographic Procedures I and II.
 Film critique will be integrated throughout the course.
 Students will meet requirements and competencies in the areas specified in the clinical procedure manual.
 The student will complete rotations in ultrasound, nuclear medicine and radiation therapy.
 (187.2 Clinical Practicum Hrs.)
 Prerequisite: RAD:210.
 Co-requisites: RAD:183.

-RAD:300 Radiographic Exposure
+RAD:300 Radiographic Exposures

 This course explores the principles of equipment operation, phototimers and manual techniques.
 The factors affecting radiographic quality and the methods for maintaining good radiographic quality are investigated.
 Many learning experiences are provided in the energized laboratory.
 (59.4 Lec.
 Hrs./39.6 Lab Hrs.)
+Prerequisite: RAD:350.
+Co-requisites: RAD:143 and RAD:210.

-RAD:350 Imaging 3 cr.
+RAD:350 Imaging

 This course explores the principles of automatic processing, digital radiography, image intensification and fluoroscopy.
 Film characteristics and composition, screens, grids are investigated.
 Learning experiences are provided in the energized laboratory when appropriate.
+(39.6 Lec.
+Hrs./39.6 Lab Hrs.)
+Co-requisites: RAD:100 and RAD:123.